bedatadriven/renjin-docs/source/introduction.rst

 changes to the code.
 Needless to say, Renjin is currently not 100% compatible with GNU R so your mileage may vary.

-Using R from Java or visa versa is not new: there is the rJava_ package for GNU R that allows R code to call Java methods and there is the RCaller_ package to call R from Java which is similar to the JRI_ package (now shipped as part of *rJava*). *JRI* loads the R dynamic library into Java and provides a Java API to the R functionality. *RCaller* works a little different by running R as a separate process that the package communicates with.
-Finally, *rJava* using the Java Native Interface (JNI) to enable R to call Java applications running in the JVM.
+Executing R code from Java or visa versa is not new: there is the rJava_ package for GNU R that allows R code to call Java methods and there is the RCaller_ package to call R from Java which is similar to the JRI_ package (now shipped as part of *rJava*). *JRI* loads the R dynamic library into Java and provides a Java API to the R functionality. *RCaller* works a little different by running R as a separate process that the package communicates with.
+Finally, *rJava* uses the Java Native Interface (JNI) to enable R to call Java applications running in the JVM.

 The biggest advantage of Renjin is that the R interpreter itself is a Java module which can be seamlessly integrated into any Java application.
 This dispenses with the need to load dynamic libraries or to provide some form of communication between separate processes.
+These types of interfaces are often the `source of much agony`_ because they place very specific demands on the environment in which they run.

 Renjin also benefits from the Java ecosystem which, amongst many things, includes professional tools for component (or application) life-cycle management.
+Think of `Apache Maven`_ as a software project management tool for building components (i.e. artifacts in Maven parlance) and managing dependencies as well as the likes of Artifactory_ and Nexus_ for repository management.

 Another advantage of Renjin is that no extra sauce is required to enable the R/Java interface.
 Packages like *rJava* and *RCaller* require that you litter